If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 If you smell burning, or you feel stinging, burning, or irritation on your scalp after you apply the mix, rinse immediately.

 Rinse with running lukewarm water.
 If symptoms are severe or the skin is blistering, get urgent medical help.
-Trusted guidance: BRCA
+Trusted guidance: Burn and Reconstructive Centers of America.

 Step 7: Rinse, Shampoo, and Condition Your Hair